mushcatshiro/CS-basics/OS/01 - process.md

 options for parents after child process creation

-- wait for child process termination before proceeding, by amking a `wait()` syscall, thus parent process is blocked. usually thats the case for unix shell
+- wait for child process termination before proceeding, by making a `wait()` syscall, thus parent process is blocked. usually thats the case for unix shell
 - run concurrently with the child, similar to the `-d` flag used in docker. its also possible for parent to run for some time then wait for the child later by forking off some children without waiting

 address space of a child process